 The highlight of the MOCCA visit for me was the 2013 film entitled “Provenance” by Amie Siegel.

 The piece explores the fetishism around certain mid-century modernist furniture.
 In this case, chairs and other items designed by Le Corbusier and Pierre Jeanneret are documented being packed up, travelling across the ocean, expertly marketed and sold for hefty prices, eventually to take their places in a succession of glamorous contemporary settings.
 These objects turn up in all the right places and they seem to become more beautiful and desirable as the film progresses, invariably captured in slow tracking shots in a muted palette as the context screams Understatement!
 Taste!
 Money!

 The back story on these chairs is so interesting.
 Chandigarh is a city in India designed by Le Corbusier and Pierre Jenneret in the middle of the last century.
 This furniture is apparently the everyday office chairs and desks that the inhabitants of this dreamed up city would use.

 The downstairs gallery features an exhibition by Morley Shayuk.
 I would like to get to know this artist and ask him to accompany me to Home Depot or Rona sometime.
 He seems to really know his way around hardware and building materials.
 He creates massive wall reliefs incorporating all the latest polymer variants.
-They have a kind of off-hand grandeur and would have looked great in the (now bulldozed) former Winnipeg International Airport.
+They have an off-hand grandeur and would have looked great in the (now bulldozed) former Winnipeg International Airport.

 Upstairs was an arresting show by Shelagh Keeley.
-What I really liked about her paintings (on mylar) was their uncomplicated sophistication.
+What I really liked about her paintings (on Mylar) was their uncomplicated sophistication.
 No handout required: It is all there in the paintings.
 They are lush, meditative, succinct and that works for me.

 Clotilda was texting me to meet her at Starbucks.
-I concluded my first Toronto art blog walk with a good feeling of calm and optimism.
+I concluded my first Toronto art blog walk with a feeling of calm and optimism.